PSHE/RSE CURRICULUM VISION

 “PSHE education gives pupils the knowledge, skills, and attributes they need to keep themselves healthy and safe and to prepare them for life and work in modern Britain.”

-To view our PSHE/RSE frameworks please click here
+To view our PSHE/RSE frameworks please click below from our selection of frameworks:

 The PSHE/RSE Curriculum at The Mendip School is broad and balanced for all pupils.
 We react daily to the needs of the pupils as well as teaching planned sessions/lessons weekly.
 This will also include weekly assemblies where pupils’ development is celebrated.